NicKarlovich/oneDNDConversion/doc.md

 #### Primal Knowledge
 * Tasha's Cauldron ability moved to level 2

+### Bard

+#### Bardic Inspiration
+* Is now a reaction when somebody fails a d20 roll rather than a BA on your turn
+* Duration has increased to 1 hour from 10 minutes

+#### Countercharm
+* Changed from action, to reaction when a creature within 30 feet fails a saving throw against a charm or frighten effect
+* When reaction triggers, causes target who failed to remake saving throw w/ advantage.

+#### Font of Inspiration
+* Allows you to expend a spell slots 1/turn (no action) to get 1 use of bardic inspiration

+#### Magical Secrets
+* Relies on arcane/primal/divine spell lists so this ability since Playtest 6 does not work...
+TODO fill this in.

+#### Spellcasting
+* Playtest 6 it was related to spell lists
+* Since playtest 7 they have dropped arcane/primal/divine spell lists so this feature doesn't work
+* TODO fill this in once we know
+* At the moment, assume, only Bard Spell list

+#### Superior Inspiration
+* was now a 20th level feature, now is 18th level
+* When you roll initiative with no uses of inspiration, you regain 2

+#### Words of Creation
+* New 20th level feature replacing Superior Inspiration
+* You therefore always have the Power Word Heal and Power Word Kill spells prepared, and when you cast either spell, you can target a second creature with the spell, provided that creature is within 10 feet of the first target.
+    * Note Power Word Heal and Power Word Kill had spell changes in this UA which make this more viable/useful

+### Cleric

+#### Blessed Strikes
+* new 7th level feature
+* Replaces in subclass the Divine Strike and Potent Cantrips features typically shown in subclasses
+* Grants cleric the ablity to choose between them, rather than being restricted based on subclass
+    * Divine Strike.
+Once on each of your turns when you hit a creature with an attack with a weapon, you can cause the target to take an extra 1d8 Necrotic or Radiant (your choice) damage.
+    * Potent Spellcasting.
+You add your Wisdom modifier to the damage you deal with any Divine cantrip.

+#### Channel Divinity
+* Get 2 uses at level 2, 3 at level 6 and 4 at level 18
+* But you only regain 1 use on short rest rather than all users
+* You also can regain all on long rest
+* Now grants 2 options to users along with subclass options
+    * Divine Spark: As a Magic action, you point your Holy Symbol at another creature you can see within 30 feet of yourself and focus divine energy at them.
+Roll 1d8 and add your Wisdom modifier.
+You either restore Hit Points to the creature equal to that total or force the creature to make a Constitution saving throw.
+On a failed save, the creature takes Necrotic or Radiant (your choice) damage equal to that total.
+On a successful save, the creature takes half as much damage (round down).
+    * Turn Undead:
+        * Essentially the same as before except instead of undead creatures becoming turned on fail, they instead become incapacitated and frightened until they take damage or caster becomes incapacitated, or dies.

+#### Commune
+* New 9th level feature
+* You always have the commune spell prepared

+#### Divine Intervention
+* No longer roll a d100, trying to roll below your cleric level, newly rewritten
+* As a Magic action, choose any Divine spell of 5th level or lower that doesn’t require a Reaction to cast.
+As part of the same action, you cast that spell without expending a spell slot or needing material components.
+You then can’t use this feature again until you finish a Long Rest.

+#### Divine Order
+* New 1st level feature
+* Allows you to choose your "style" of cleric
+    * Protector: You gain martial weapon proficiency and heavy armour
+    * Thaumaturge: You gain 1 more cleric cantrip and gain a bonus to religion checks equal to your wisdom modifier

+#### Greater Divine Intervention
+* Replaces d100 roll
+* Instead allows cleric to cast Wish, after casting, you must wait 2d4 long rests before using it again.
+* When you cast wish in this way, you are immune to the stress caused by using Wish to do something other than casting a spell.

+#### Improved Blessed Strikes
+* New level 14 feature
+* Improves the blessed strikes feature you chose at level 7
+    * Divine Strike.
+The extra damage of your Divine Strike increases to 2d8.
+    * Potent Spellcasting.
+When you cast a Divine cantrip and deal damage to a creature with it, you can give vitality to yourself or another creature within 60 feet of yourself, granting a number of Temporary Hit Poin

+#### Smite Undead
+* Replaces 5th level destroy undead
+* Removed completely destroying creatures based on CR design
+* When you use Turn Undead, deal radiant damage equal to your wisdom modifier number of d8s to all creatures who fail, this damage doesn't end the turned condition

+#### Spellcasting
+* Your spell preparation is now determined by the Spells prepared column in the Cleric Leveling Table
+    * It is about how many spells you'd probably have typically as a cleric by prioritizing wisdom at lower levels, but beyond level 11, it is anywhere from 1 to 3 less levels than you'd probably have prepared for a 5e cleric
+    * Essentially your prepared spells at lower levels won't change much, but at higher levels it'll be slightly more restricted
+    * Its actually the same progression that oneDND bard gets

 ### Druid

+#### Archdruid
+* Reworked 20th level feature
+    * Evergreen Wild Shape: Whenever you roll Initiative and have no uses of Wild Shape left, you regain one expended use of it.
+    * Nature Magician.
+You can convert uses of Wild Shape into a spell slot (no action required).
+Choose a number of your unexpended uses of Wild Shape and convert them into a single spell slot, with each use contributing 2 spell levels.
+You must then finish a Long Rest before you can do so again.
+For example, if you convert two uses of Wild Shape, you produce a 4th-level spell slot.
+    * Longevity.
+The primal magic that you wield causes you to age more slowly.
+For every 10 years that pass, your body ages only 1 year.

+#### Commune with Nature
+* New 9th level feature
+* You always have Commune With Nature prepared

+#### Druidic
+* You always have speak with animals prepared

+#### Elemental Fury
+* New 7th level feature
+* Specialization for druids, pick one of the options:
+    * Potent Spellcasting.
+You add your Wisdom modifier to the damage you deal with any Primal cantrip.
+    * Primal Strike.
+Once on each of your turns when you hit a creature with an attack roll using a weapon or a Beast form’s attack in Wild Shape,you can cause the target to take an extra 1d8 Cold, Fire, Lightning, or Thunder damage (choose when you hit).

+#### Improved Elemental Fury
+* new 15th levle features
+* The option you chose from the Elemental Fury feature gets an upgrade:
+    * Potent Spellcasting.
+When you cast a Primal cantrip with a range of 10 feet or greater, the spell’s range increases by 300 feet.
+    * Primal Strike.
+The extra damage of your Primal Strike increases to 2d8.

+#### Primal Order
+* New 1st level feature
+* Helps designate if you are caster, or martial druid by choosing one of two options
+    * Magician.
+You know one extra cantrip from the Druid spell list.
+In addition, you gain a bonus to nature checks equal to your wisdom modifier.
+    * Warden: Uou gain Martial Weapon proficiency and armor training with Medium Armor.

+#### Spellcasting
+* Your number of prepared spells are no longer related to your level or wisdom modifier it is instead tied to a column in the druid leveling table.
+* Same number of preparations as clerics, slightly less than you would have before, moreso at higher levels

 #### Wildshape
+* Wildshape is a BA for all druids
 * has a number of known beast forms (2 + half druid level rounded up)
 * Beast form no longer retains druid's species traits
 * wildshape gives temp hp instead of new Hp pool, temp hp total = your druid level
 * regain one use when you finish a short rest
+* You can turn into a creature with swim speed at 2nd level, rather than waiting till 4th

+#### Wild Resurgence
+* New 5th level feature
+* 1/turn, If you have no uses of Wild Shape left, you can give yourself one use by expending a spell slot (no action required).
+* 1/long rest: You can expend one use of Wild Shape (no action required) to give yourself a 1st- level spell slot

 ### Fighter